apache/predictionio/docs/manual/recommendation/quickstart.md

 > **Note**

-> **0.8.2 contains schema changes from the previous versions, if you have installed the previous versions, you may need to clear both HBase and Elasticsearch.
+> **0.8.2 contains schema changes from previous versions.
+If you have installed the previous versions, you may need to clear both HBase and Elasticsearch.
 See more [here](../resources/schema-change.html).**